release notes

 Steps to Generate the Report

-1. Run Scan & Score: After ensuring all requirements (Inputs, Tests, and Calculations) are defined in the Lab Book Overview, click the SCAN & SCORE or SCAN & SCORE THIS LAB BOOK button (2.3 Using Scan & Score).
+1. Run Scan & Score: After ensuring all requirements (Inputs, Tests, and Calculations) are defined in the Lab Book Overview, click the SCAN & SCORE ALL or SCAN & SCORE THIS LAB BOOK button (2.3 Using Scan & Score).

-2. Generate Report: If the system confirms that you have enough data for analysis, the GENERATE REPORT button will become active (Figure 2.10.).
+2. Generate Report: If the system confirms that you have enough data for analysis, the GENERATE REPORT button will become active (Figure 2.8.).
 Click this button.

 Note: This process initiates the deeper statistical analysis needed for the report.

 Figure.
-2.10.
+2.8.
 GENERATE REPORT button on Scan & Score results page

-1. Monitor Report Generation: A notification will confirm that the report generation process has started (Figure 2.11 -2.13).
+1. Monitor Report Generation: A notification will confirm that the report generation process has started (Figure 2.9 -2.11).

-Figure 2.11.
+Figure 2.9.
 Generation of the report successfully started

-Figure 2.12.
+Figure 2.10.
 Progress on the report generation

-Figure 2.13.
+Figure 2.11.
 Generation of the report successfully finished

 1. View the Report: Once the process is complete, the notification will update.
 Click View the Report to open the full analysis.